Chaplain Corby of Gettysburg

-Chaplain Corby of Gettysburg is an outdoor sculpture by American artist Samuel Murray (1869–1941).
-It is located on the University of Notre Dame campus, and is owned by the university.
-The sculpture, made of bronze and limestone, depicts Father William Corby giving absolution to soldiers at the Battle of Gettysburg.
+Chaplain Corby of Gettysburg, commonly referred to as Fair Catch Corby, is an outdoor sculpture by American artist Samuel Murray on the University of Notre Dame campus in Notre Dame, Indiana.
+The sculpture, made of bronze and limestone, depicts Fr.
+William Corby giving absolution to soldiers at the Battle of Gettysburg.
+Commissioned in 1910, the sculpture is located in front of Corby Hall and is owned by the University of Notre Dame.

 Description

 Chaplain Corby of Gettysburg is an outdoor sculpture in front of Corby Hall on the campus of the University of Notre Dame.
 The sculpture depicts Father Corby giving general absolution to the soldiers of the Union Army's Irish Brigade on July 2, 1863.
 The sculpture is a replica of Samuel Murray's Father William Corby on Cemetery Ridge on the Gettysburg Battlefield.
 The bronze figure of Father Corby stands atop a limestone boulder brought to Notre Dame from the Gettysburg National Battlefield.
 The work was dedicated on May 30, 1911, as a part of a Notre Dame Decoration Day celebration.